Global reconstruction of analytic functions from local expansions

-The function $f_3$ is entire; questions answered regard say the behavior for large negative $z$ or the asymptotic location of zeros.
+The function $f_3(z)=\sum_{k=1}^\infty c_k^{[3]}z^k$ is entire; questions answered regard say the behavior for large negative $z$ or the asymptotic location of zeros.
 It will follow that $f_3$ can be written as

 where $G(p)=s'_2(1+p)-s'_1(1+p)$ and $s_{1,2}$ are two branches of the functional inverse of $s-\ln s$, cf. \S\ref{entire}.
-Detailed behaviour for large $z$ can be obtained from (\ref{eq:invl}) by standard asymptotics methods; in particular, for large negative $z$, $f_3$ behaves like a constant plus $z^{-1/2}e^{-z/e}$ times a factorially divergent series (whose terms can be calculated).
+Using the integral representation of $f_{3}$, its behavior for large $z$ can be obtained from (\ref{eq:invl}) by standard asymptotics methods; in particular, for large negative $z$, $f_3$ behaves like a constant plus $z^{-1/2}e^{-z/e}$ times a factorially divergent series (whose terms can be calculated).

-The example $f_1$ is the classical polylog$(1/2,z)$ but $f_2, f_3$ or $f_4$ satisfy no obvious relation from which analytic control can be otherwise gained.
-Yet they are particularly simple, in that the coefficients have an explicit formula.
-Similar representations however can be obtained in the much more general case when $f^{(k)}(0)$ are {\em analyzable functions} of $k$.
-This is the case for many series occurring in linear differential or partial differential equations, difference equations, combinatorics, number theory and other fields.
-It is often convenient to work with a series given in terms of the coefficients, even when an underlying generating problem exists \cite{OCSG, OT}.

-A roughly analogous reconstruction was known in the context of nonlinear ODEs for which information about location of singularities of solutions can be found from their {\em transseries} representations \cite{Invent}.

-As it will be clear from the proofs, the method and results would apply, with minor adaptations to functions of several complex variables.